Soviet Union during the Iran–Iraq War: Soviet policy towards the Iran–Iraq War

-"Strict neutrality" (1980–82)
+"Strict neutrality" (1980–1982)

-The outbreak of the Iran–Iraq War in September 1980 provided the Soviets with a quandary, since they aimed to have good relations with both countries.
+The outbreak of the Iran–Iraq War in September 1980 left the Soviets in a quandary, since they aimed to maintain good relations with both countries.
 The 1979 Iranian revolution had overthrown the Shah, a key American ally in the Middle East.
 Iran's new anti-American stance presented the USSR with a golden opportunity to win the country over to the Soviet camp.
 However, the war between Iraq and Iran complicated matters.
-Iraq had been a very close ally of the Soviets since 1958 and in 1972 the Soviet Union and Iraq had signed a Treaty of Friendship and Cooperation in which both countries promised to help the other when threatened and to avoid entering hostile alliances against each other.
+Iraq had been a close Soviet ally since 1958, and in 1972 the Soviet Union and Iraq signed a Treaty of Friendship and Cooperation in which both countries promised to help the other when threatened and to avoid entering hostile alliances against each other.

 Iraq, along with Syria and the Palestine Liberation Organization (PLO), had replaced Egypt as the Soviets' chief ally in the region after Egyptian President Anwar Sadat aligned with the Americans, recognized Israel in 1977, and made a peace treaty in 1979.
 In 1967, Iraq signed an agreement with the Soviets to supply the nation with oil in exchange for large-scale access to Eastern Bloc arms.
 The Soviets were unhappy with Iraq's offensive against Iran, although they avoided issuing an official condemnation.
 They were reluctant to supply Iraq with more arms, but they did allow their Warsaw Pact allies to continue doing so.

-At the same time, the Soviets still attempted to court Iran and offered to sell arms to the Iranians, a bid for friendship that was rejected by Tehran because of its historic distrust of Russia and the Soviet Union and rejection of communism.
+At the same time, the Soviets still attempted to court Iran.
+They offered to sell arms to the Iranians in a bid for friendship that was rejected by Tehran because of its historic distrust of Russia and the Soviet Union and rejection of communism.
 Nevertheless, Libya and Syria, which were Soviet allies, sold weapons to the Iranians, presumably with Soviet permission.
 The Soviets were also to some extent worried about how the West would react if they opted to publicly back either Iraq or Iran.
 Their attempt to balance their alliance with Iraq and their desire to win over Iran led the Soviets to observe a policy of strict neutrality during the early years of the conflict, while calling for a negotiated peace.